 .md files with the

 adapter-static for SvelteKit proved to be annoying at some times.

 When I started it, I hadn’t made many websites yet, and as such, while my technical HTML and CSS skills were pretty good, practically, they were a bit of a challenge, as I wasn’t sure of how to build my layout.
-I also wanted to use Tailwind CSS, which, after reflection, probably would’ve been overkill.
-It’s a great product and I love it, for sure, but it required much more work, and I didn’t want to add too many plugins, as I really wanted a lightweight site.
+I also wanted to use Tailwind CSS, which in hindsight probably would’ve been overkill.
+It’s a great product and I love it for sure, but it requires much more work, and I didn’t want to add too many plugins as I really wanted a lightweight site.

 So, I ended up choosing WordPress.
 Why?
 Well, I currently work at Distantia, and we mostly make websites using WordPress and our own in-house theme, so I learned a lot about WordPress in the past months.
 In fact, it really debunked the myth that WordPress is and always will be a bloated, insecure piece of software.
 With good hosting, minimal plugins, as well as a custom theme, a WordPress website can be really quick.
 In fact, according to a test from Kevin Quirk, it can be faster than a regular HTML/CSS website.

 Well, now that my new website is done and nice, I’ll probably start using it more than my old one and I’ll try to start posting more blog posts.
 I’ll definitely try to improve it over time by adding layout elements, maybe more colours, etc. One of the things I really want to do is add a way for WordPress to automatically post a blog post over on dev.to when I want it to.
 That and adding a reading time indicator, I like those.
 I also need a new favicon and Open Graph image.